LinkanMajumder/ai-speech-translator/README.md

 At finally tick the check box then click the “Review +Create” button, after validation passed clicked the “Create” Deployment succeeded, then open the resource and copied the “key” and “Location” into a text file for the future uses.

-## Step 2: Building the SpeechText Web App
+## Step 2: Building the ai-speech-translator Web App
 * Create an empty directory name as ai-speech-translator and now go to root terminal of project and initiation of node project with the below command.
 Fill out the required information for the initialize of the project.
 Create a file named index.js — this file will have the main code for our application.